kumahq/kuma-website/docs/docs/0.5.0/policies/mutual-tls.md

 First we need to upload our CA root certificate and key as [Kuma Secrets](/docs/0.5.0/documentation/secrets) so that we can later reference them.

-Once the secrets have been created, to enable a `provided` mTLS for the entire Mesh you can apply the following configuration:
+Once the secrets have been created, to enable a `provided` mTLS for the entire Mesh we can apply the following configuration:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"